MonoGame/MonoGame.Samples/FuelCell/Documentation/3-FuelCell-Casting-call.md

 ## Implementing the Fuel Cell Class

 Model implementation is similar to what you did in the last step.
-You'll add some member variables to store the models, load them with the `LoadContent` method, intialize them (placement, etc.) and then render them on the playing field.
+You will add some member variables to store the models, load them with the `LoadContent` method, intialize them (placement, etc.) and then render them on the playing field.

 First, the fuel cell class.
 Create a new class file called `FuelCell.cs` and replace its contents with the following.